-HSC/19/15 Discussion Item: Pride in Practice
+HSC/19/30 Discussion Item: LGBT Foundation's Pride in Practice

 The Committee welcomed Andrew Gilliver, LGBT (lesbian, gay, bisexual and trans) Foundation who had been invited to the meeting to discuss Pride In Practice.

 Mr Gilliver delivered a presentation that described that the LGBT Foundation's Pride in Practice was a quality assurance and social prescribing service that strengthened and developed primary care services relationships with their LGBT patients within the local community.